ArchiveBox/docs/Configuration.md

 **Possible Values:** [`60`]/`120`/...
 Maximum allowed download time per archive method for each link in seconds.
 If you have a slow network connection or are seeing frequent timeout errors, you can raise this value.

+*Note: Do not set this to anything less than `15` seconds as it will cause Chrome to hang indefinitely and many sites to fail completely.*

 ---
 #### `MEDIA_TIMEOUT`
 **Possible Values:** [`3600`]/`120`/...
 Maximum allowed download time for fetching media when `FETCH_MEDIA=True` in seconds.
 This timeout is separate and usually much longer than `TIMEOUT` because media downloaded with `youtube-dl` can often be quite large and take many minutes/hours to download.
 Tweak this setting based on your network speed and maximum media file size you plan on downloading.

-*Note: Do not set this to anything less than `15` seconds as it will cause Chrome to hang indefinitely and many sites to fail completely.*
+*Note: Do not set this to anything less than `10` seconds as it can often take 5-10 seconds for `youtube-dl` just to parse the page before it starts downloading media files.*

 *Related options:*
 [`FETCH_MEDIA`](#fetch_media)